-The Council's CCTV Steering Group (CCTVSG) has been established to oversee the governance of the management and funding of the CCTV systems.
-The Terms of Reference for this group is shown at Appendix A
+As an interim measure a Project Board has been established to oversee the upgrade of the Council Public Space surveillance Cameras.
+Once complete the intention is to establish a CCTV Steering Group (CCTVSG) to oversee the governance of the management and funding of the CCTV systems.
+The Terms of Reference for this group is shown at Appendix A.

-5.1 Future Camera locations
+5.1 Future Permanent Camera locations

-Any future camera locations should be chosen on the basis of the objectives contained in this document and the attached appendices: -
+Any future camera locations should be chosen based on the objectives contained in this document and the attached appendices: